ncbi/stxtyper/METHODS.md

 # StxTyper methods description

+We are working on a paper and will point to it here once it is available, but in the meantime the following is a quick description of the typing algoirthm.

 ## Only "complete" operons are typed

 Only operons that have both stxA and stxB subunits aligning over 100% of their reference coding sequences are typed using the following algorithm.